Today is St. Stephen's Day, or the Feast Day of St. Stephen, a Christian saint's day to commemorate St. Stephen, the first Christian martyr.

 Here's run down on the other holidays observed in Ireland:

 This coincides with the beginning of Celtic spring in Ireland.
-St. Brigid is known as Ireland’s foremost female saint, as well as St. Brigid of Kildare and Mary of the Gaels.
-As patron saint of cattle and dairy, many farmers ask for her blessing on February 1st.
+St. Brigid is known as Ireland’s foremost female saint, as well as Mary of the Gaels.
+As patron saint of cattle and dairy, many farmers ask for her blessing on February 1.
 Tradition shows that many Irish bake oatcakes to welcome St. Brigid on her feast day.

 After all, St. Patrick is the patron saint of Ireland.
 What better way to celebrate Ireland’s favorite saint than to close work and indulge in a little revelry?
 St. Patrick’s Day was first introduced as an official holiday in Ireland in 1903 under the Bank (Holiday) Act of 1903 which was initiated by Irish MP James O’Hara in UK Parliament.